ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 # TODO's and future work:

-The tracking could be more stable regarding the issue with the low frame rates (30fps) of the ARCamera.
-The latest updates almost fixes the problem completely by making it less noticeable.
-The issue with low frame rates was shortly discussed in the ARCore developer forum here: (https://github.com/google-ar/arcore-unity-sdk/issues/34) and here: (https://github.com/google-ar/arcore-unity-sdk/issues/141) but it is unclear if Google is working on improving it because it doesn't seems to be such a big issue for most non VR apps.
+The tracking could be more stable regarding the issue with the low frame rates (30fps) of the ARCamera (on Samsung phones).
+My latest updates almost fixes the problem completely by making it less noticeable through smoothing the camera movement by Lerp.
+The issue with low frame rates was shortly discussed in the ARCore developer forum here: (https://github.com/google-ar/arcore-unity-sdk/issues/34) and here: (https://github.com/google-ar/arcore-unity-sdk/issues/141) but it is unclear if Google is working on improving this issue.
+It seems ARCore allows for different FPS on different devices https://stackoverflow.com/questions/47105427/framerate-issues-on-samsung-s8.
+I don't have a Pixel 2 phone to test this but if it is true the Pixel 2 could have much better tracking capabilities because the ARCore frame rate is a real bottelneck.

 I am currently working on implementing hand tracking using software from Manomotion (https://www.manomotion.com/) and I hope to tell you more about it in the future.